Rafael Devers Preview, Player Props: Red Sox vs. Rays

-The Boston Red Sox, including Rafael Devers (.325 slugging percentage in past 10 games, including zero home run), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+Rafael Devers -- with a slugging percentage of .341 in his past 10 games (including no homers) -- will be in action for the Boston Red Sox against the Tampa Bay Rays, with Tyler Glasnow on the hill, on September 6 at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Rays.
+He racked up two hits (going 2-for-6 with a double) in his last game against the Rays.

 Rafael Devers Game Info & Props vs. the Rays